32. WALKING THROUGH THE VALLEY OF THE SHADOW OF DEATH AND EMERGING VICTORIOUS

 When you walk with Jesus, He will be with you even when you are in trouble.
 He will be with you in trouble.
 “When you pass through the waters, I will be with you; and through the rivers, they shall not overwhelm you; when you walk through fire you shall not be burned, and the flame shall not consume you.
 For I am the LORD your God, the Holy One of Israel, your Savior.
 I give Egypt as your ransom, Cush and Seba in exchange for you.
 Because you are precious in my eyes, and honored, and I love you, I give men in return for you, peoples in exchange for your life.
 Fear not, for I am with you.”
 (Isa 43:2-5 [ESV2011]) Once God walks you through the valley of the shadow of death, through the bottom of the Red Sea and you emerge victorious, break into song and dance and thank Him for He is good, His love endures forever.
 Like Miriam and the other women (who represent the church) sing and dance unto the Lord to celebrate the deliverance of the Lord.
 “Then Miriam the prophetess, the sister of Aaron, took a tambourine in her hand, and all the women went out after her with tambourines and dancing.
 And Miriam sang to them: “Sing to the LORD, for he has triumphed gloriously; the horse and his rider he has thrown into the sea.”
 (Exod 15:20-21 [ESV2011])

-You shall have overcome the valley of the shadow of death, den of lions, fiery furnace, dungeon, your Red Sea, your Egypt your land of bondage.
+You shall have overcome the valley of the shadow of death, den of lions, fiery furnace, dungeon, the Red Sea, Egypt your land of bondage.
 You shall have overcome the world little children if you remain “the body of Christ” (Ephesians 4:11-12) to the end.
 “You are of God, little children, and have overcome them (the false prophets, antichrists, seducers, terrors, snares, temptations, demons, burden of sin and death): because greater is He that is in you, than he that is in the world” (1 John 4:4, King James Bible).
 “In the way of righteousness is life; And in the pathway thereof there is no death.”
 (Proverbs 12:28, American Standard Version)

 Surely goodness and mercy shall follow them (who believe in Jesus as their Lord and Savior and Redeemer, the Son of the Living God, and after believing, they preach Christ to others), all the days of their life: and they shall dwell in the house of the LORD forever.